MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/cannot-modify-hosts-lmhosts-files.md

     > Cannot create the C:\Windows\System32\drivers\etc\hosts file.
     > Make sure that the path and file name are correct.

-This issue occurs even though you sign in by using an account that has administrative credentials.
+This problem occurs even though you sign in by using an account that has administrative credentials.

 ## Workaround